diva-exchange/iroha/README.md

 ### NAME_KEY
 Name of the iroha node and the private/public key.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.

-### IP_IROHA_API
-IP address of the related Iroha API container.
-Use the string "bridge" to use the docker gateway IP.

-### PORT_IROHA_API
-Proxy port of the Iroha API container.
-Defaults to 19012.

 ### IP_HTTP_PROXY
 IP address of the container running an HTTP proxy.
 Use it together for an I2P network.